zebpalmer/WeatherAlerts/docs/index.rst

 *********************

-**WeatherAlerts a python package that pulls in the National Weather Service (NWS) Common Alerting Protocol (CAP) Emergency Alerts index feed, parses it and provides interaction with currently active alerts.**
+**WeatherAlerts a python package that pulls in the National Weather Service (NWS) Common Alerting Protocol (CAP) Emergency / Severe Weather Alerts feed, parses it and provides interaction with currently active alerts.**

 Test/Build Status
 ------------------